-Consequence management drives the leveled approach to emergency relief and recovery coordination, with unmanaged risks /consequences escalated to the next level.
+Consequence management drives the levelled approach to emergency relief and recovery coordination, with unmanaged risks /consequences escalated to the next level.
 Consequence management-starts in response and is then managed through recovery.
-To make appropriate decisions about relief and recovery activities, decision-makers rely on clear, relevant, timely and accurate information about the needs of affected individuals, families and communities.
-To identify these needs, decisions makers must look beyond the immediate impacts of an emergency and consider the consequences of these impacts on individuals, families and communities.
-Agencies must also assess and manage the effects of their relief and recovery activities on affected communities.
+To make appropriate decisions about relief and recovery activities, decision-makers at the local, regional and state level rely on clear, relevant, timely and accurate information about the needs of affected individuals, families and communities.
+To identify these needs, all tiers of decision-makers must look beyond the immediate impacts of an emergency and consider the consequences of these impacts on individuals, families and communities.

+Government and agencies must also assess and manage the effects of their relief and recovery activities on affected communities.

-- Initial impact assessment (24-48 hours after access to the area): Response agencies undertake initial impact assessments which can help inform relief activities. - Secondary impact assessment (within four weeks): Impact assessment for relief and recovery requires an additional layer beyond the initial impact assessment, which includes a comparison with base-line information.
+- initial impact assessment (24-48 hours after access to the area): Response agencies undertake initial impact assessments which can help inform relief activities. - secondary impact assessment (within four weeks): Impact assessment for relief and recovery requires an additional layer beyond the initial impact assessment, which includes a comparison with base-line information.
 Those responsible for recovery coordination at each tier are responsible for coordinating the secondary impact assessment, which is a subsequent progressive and more holistic assessment of the impact of the event on the community.
-It takes into account built and natural environments, social and economic impacts and resulting community needs. - Post-emergency needs assessment (can take up to twelve months or more depending on the scale of the event): Those responsible for recovery coordination at each tier are also responsible for coordinating the post-emergency needs assessment.
+It takes into account built and natural environments, social and economic impacts and resulting community needs.

+• post-emergency needs assessment (can take up to twelve months or more depending on the scale of the event): Those responsible for recovery coordination at each tier are also responsible for coordinating the post-emergency needs assessment.
 This assessment estimates the longer term psychosocial impacts on a community, displacement of people, the cost of destroyed assets, and the impact that the destruction of assets and business disruption has on how members of a community live and connect with one another.
 This assessment informs the medium to longer term recovery process, options for development, and builds the knowledge base of the total cost of emergencies that informs risk management.